 Allergy testing cannot be done if any of the following apply:

-• You are taking an antihistamine, beta-blocker, tri-cyclic antidepressant, natural medicine or other medications that can affect the test results.
-Contact the ENT and Allergy Center at 573-817-3000 for a complete list.
+- You are taking an antihistamine, beta-blocker, tri-cyclic antidepressant, natural medicine or other medications that can affect the test results.
+See the complete list for additional information.

 If allergy skin testing is not appropriate for you, blood testing may be an option.